Search

 How Can I Help My Teen Quit Smoking for Good?

-It's hard to quit smoking.
-And it’s even tougher to quit abruptly (go "cold turkey").
-Nicotine is addicting.
-It increases the heart rate, breathing rate, and blood pressure, and makes people feel more alert and in a good mood.
 But after smoking for a while, people start to depend on nicotine to feel good.
 If they don’t smoke, they become irritable or anxious or just don’t feel good.
 This is called nicotine withdrawal.
 They crave more cigarettes to perk up again.
 Some experts think the nicotine in tobacco is as addictive as cocaine or heroin.

-Your son may be showing signs of withdrawal.
+Someone who's trying to quit smoking may show signs of withdrawal.
 Some people need to stop smoking over time and use nicotine replacement products such as nicotine gum or the nicotine patch to avoid unpleasant withdrawal symptoms.
-Nicotine even comes in lozenge, nasal spray, and inhaler forms, so he can try different types.
-He will need to speak to his doctor about the spray and inhaler, as these need a prescription.
+Nicotine even comes in lozenge, nasal spray, and inhaler forms, so those trying to kick the habit can try different types.
+They'll need to speak to their doctor about the spray and inhaler, though, because these need a prescription.

 related articles